annoyingmouse/class_examples/README.md

 You've managed to include the four main concepts of OOP in the development of your ToyCar class.
 You've **encapsulated** the variables and functions within several classes.
 You've **abstracted** the variables of the object; protecting those variables which need to remain private.
 Your child classes **inherit** from a parent class.
 Finally, you've created some **polymorphism** in that both the MatchboxCar and DinkyCar classes override the `createHeader` stub function of the ToyCar class.
 Smart old stick aren't you?

 The above approach should work in many, if not all, browsers.
-But ES2016, and later, introduced some syntactic sugar to JS classes, and we'll look at refactoring our final iteration now.
+But ES2016, and later, introduced some syntactic sugar to JS classes, and we'll look at refactoring our final [iteration now](https://github.com/annoyingmouse/class_examples/blob/main/js/ToyCarClass.js).

-We can use the `#` prefix to denote private variables rather than creating getters and setters - though we do need to be aware that ancestors of our parent class will still need to access those private variables using a getter.
-This method will save a significant amount of code but does mean we need to be cautious.
-While as this hash notation has not yet been accepted into the standard it is widely used, and [many JavaScript engines have adopted it](https://www.sitepoint.com/javascript-private-class-fields/).
+We use the [`#`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) prefix to denote private variables rather than creating getters and setters - though we do need to be aware that ancestors of our parent class will still need to access those private variables using a getter.
+This method will save a significant amount of code, but does mean we need to be cautious.
+While the hash notation has not yet been accepted into the standard, it is widely used, and [many JavaScript engines have adopted it](https://www.sitepoint.com/javascript-private-class-fields/).

 ```javascript
 class ToyCar {